-It was not until the 1880’s that Stamping was further innovated when used for mass producing bicycles.
+It was not until the 1880s that Stamping was further innovated when used for mass-producing bicycles.

 Today, stamping involves placing flat sheet metal in either coil or blank form into a stamping press where a tool and die form the metal into the desired shape once pressed.

-Common types of stamping include, Progressive Die Stamping – where a number of stations are used, each with its own unique function, Fourslide Stamping (or Multi-Slide Stamping) – multiple bends can be achieved at once with fourslide stamping, as the name would suggest a fourslide has four slides which enables four different tools to be used at once and Deep Draw Stamping – where a sheet metal blank is pulled into a die via a punch, with this forming the desired shape.
+Common types of stamping include Progressive Die Stamping – where a number of stations are used, each with its own unique function, Fourslide Stamping (or Multi-Slide Stamping) – multiple bends can be achieved at once with fourslide stamping, as the name would suggest a fourslide has four slides which enable four different tools to be used at once and Deep Draw Stamping – where a sheet metal blank is pulled into a die via a punch, with this forming the desired shape.